RIHETC Fall 2025 Workshop Schedule

 Facilitator: Ilhiana Rojas Saldana

-Key Takeaways:
+Key takeaways:

-Facilitator: Ilhiana Rojas Saldana is a Transformation Strategy Coach & Consultant, a Diversity & Inclusion Catalyst, a Hispanic advocate, and an international motivational speaker.
+Ilhiana Rojas Saldana is a Transformation Strategy Coach & Consultant, a Diversity & Inclusion Catalyst, a Hispanic advocate, and an international motivational speaker.
 She is a possibility thinker and a firm believer that nothing is impossible.
 Her mission is to empower professionals to move from ordinary to extraordinary through meaningful transformation by helping them embrace their purpose, elevate their voice, expand their potential, and thrive through personal empowerment.
 Ilhiana graduated with honors as a Chemical Engineer in Mexico City and moved to Rhode Island 9 years ago with her husband and two daughters.

 Program Fee: A fee of $90.00 per participant will be billed to each institution.